 No news at this time.

-Humber College has been granted a consent by the Minister Colleges and Universities to offer this applied degree for a five-year term starting October 30, 2015.
+Humber College has been granted a consent by the Ministry of Colleges and Universities to offer this applied degree for a seven-year term starting June 18, 2020.
 Humber College shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.